-- (1) The amounts shown represent the value of bonus awards under our 2020 annual bonus program.
+(1) The amounts shown represent the value of bonus awards under our 2021 annual bonus program.
 The maximum amount specified represents 150% of the target achievement of corporate operating performance.
-For 2020, there was no minimum under our annual bonus program.
-For additional detail on our annual bonus program, please see "Compensation Discussion and Analysis Annual Performance-Based Incentive Compensation" above. - (2) The restricted stock units vest annually over three years from the date of grant, subject to continued service through the applicable vesting date. - (3) The options vest monthly over four years from the date of grant, subject to continued service through the applicable vesting. - (4) These amounts represent the grant date fair value of the options and restricted stock units granted to our NEOs during 2020 as computed in accordance with ASC 718.
-The assumptions used in calculating the grant date fair value are set forth in Note 12 to the audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.
+For 2021, there was no minimum under our annual bonus program.
+For additional detail on our annual bonus program, please see "Compensation Discussion and Analysis - Annual Performance-Based Incentive Compensation" above.

+- (2) These amounts represent the grant date fair value of the options and restricted stock units granted to our NEOs during 2021 as computed in accordance with ASC 718.
+The assumptions used in calculating the grant date fair value are set forth in Note 10 to the audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021. - (3) Options vest and become exercisable as to 1/48th of the total numbers of shares subject to the options in monthly installments over four years measured from the date of grant or, in the case of Mr. Stilwell, the date of his appointment as CFO on March 8, 2021, in each case, subject to continued service through the applicable vesting date. - (4) Option fully vested and exercisable as of the date of grant. - (5) Restricted stock unit award vests as to 1/3rd of the total numbers of units in annual installments over three years measured from the vesting commencement date, subject to continued service through the applicable vesting date. - (6) Restricted stock unit award vests as to 50% of the total number of units on the first and second anniversaries of the date of grant, in each case, subject to continued service through the applicable vesting date.